nezutero/waifu4me/README.md

-# waifu4me - waifu image fetcher
+# waifu4me - find waifu for you (nsfw/sfw)

+Waifu image fetcher with filters, using waifu.pics API

 ###